The Center for Writing and Academic Achievement is located on the 3rd floor the MacPhaidin Library in Room 314.

 This guide has been designed to give you easy access to the resources most frequently used for biology.
 The home page of this guide will provide you with information about how you can contact the librarians and when.
-Additionally, you'll find information about establishing a PIN number for off-campus access and links providing access to the HillSearch and many other resources available on the Web.
 Use the tabs on the top of the page to access specific resources.
 Those resources include:

 Finding Articles and Reviews - When you click on this tab, you will be presented with an annotated list of the electronic databases used most frequently for biology.
 These databases will provide you with access to articles and reviews appearing in scholarly, peer reviewed journals as well as items published in popular sources such as news magazines, newspapers and trade publications.
 This page will also provide you with a link to Google Scholar and the library's full text finder (the tool you can use to determine if we have electronic access to a particular journal.)

 Finding Books - This page will give you access to two library catalogs, HillSearch and WorldCat Catalog.
 Hillsearch will list all books, periodicals, audio-visual materials, and government documents located in the library in addition to articles and abstracts.
 The WorldCat catalog contains records from libraries across the country and around the world.
 It can be used to order items from interlibrary loan.
 In addition HillSearch will give you direct access WorldCat when searching using the article tab.